thegifteedanalyst/DATA-CLEANING/README.md

 Overview

-This repository contains the data cleaning workflow for [Sales Dataset].
+This repository contains the data cleaning workflow for dirty sales dataset.
 The goal is to transform raw, messy data into a reliable, analysis-ready dataset by handling missing values, inconsistent formats, and outliers.

 Objectives